 This article covers an in-depth review of foods for each chakra.
 This chakra diet will help support, balance, and heal our energy centers through nutritious foods.

 I first started teaching myself and learning about chakras, meditation, and healing crystals about two years ago.
 At the time, I was dealing with a health issue and was back and forth between doctors and putting several different new medications in my body.
 I needed to discover holistic approaches in conjunction to this, and once I did, I was amazed at how much it helped me.
 I already regularly did yoga, but I also added meditation to the mix.
 I joined a community meditation here in Portland, and the hour of quiet quickly became a favorite part of my week.

 Honestly, I shrugged it off when people would start to talk to me about healing crystals or chakras.
-I thought to myself that I wasn’t that much of a hippie.
 But then I started to learn about the benefits and tried these things myself.

 Chakras just group our energies and give each a name.

 Chakras can often become blocked.
-When this happens, it destructs the flow of energy in our bodies and causes emotional and physical issues.
+When this happens, it destructs the flow of energy in our bodies and causes emotional and physical distress.

 There is a lot of information out there on blocked chakras and healing them.

-For this post, I wanted to concentrate on how we can heal and balance our chakras with food.
+For this food and chakra pairing post, I wanted to concentrate on how we can heal and balance our chakras with food.